These Bang Bang Shrimp Tacos are a healthier version of the Bonefish Grill favourite – you're gonna have these tacos on repeat, trust me!

 Bang bang shrimp

-- Light mayo – plain Greek yogurt would also work but will have a slightly different flavour.
+- Light mayo – you can use plain Greek yogurt, but it'll have a slightly different flavour.

 - Sweet chilli sauce – double up your hot sauce with a tablespoon of honey to get a similar result.